cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 ## Review and respond to open alerts

-Review active alerts at https://prometheus.fr.cloud.gov/alerts and review all production smoke tests to ensure they are passing.
+- Review active alerts at https://prometheus.fr.cloud.gov/alerts.
+- Review all production smoke tests to ensure they are passing.

 ### Investigate open alerts
 - Use our guides for reviewing cloud.gov alerts ([prometheus](https://github.com/18F/cg-deploy-prometheus/tree/master/bosh), [elastalert](https://github.com/18F/cg-deploy-logsearch/tree/master/elastalert)) for alert descriptions, links to the relevant rules, and starting points for reviewing each type of alert.